tungchi0707/shinseiflow-application-review/README.md

 [English](README.md) | [日本語](README_ja.md) | [繁體中文](README_zh-Hant.md)

----

 ## Overview

 ShinseiFlow is an open-source WordPress plugin for receiving applications, reviewing submissions, managing approval decisions, sending notifications, and providing approved downloads within your own WordPress site.

 It is designed for organizations that need more than a simple contact form.
-ShinseiFlow supports the application lifecycle, from submission and review to approval, rejection, resubmission, and applicant follow-up.
+ShinseiFlow supports the full application lifecycle, from submission and review to approval, rejection, additional information requests, resubmission, and applicant follow-up.

 ## Who is ShinseiFlow for?